decodejacques/redux-workshop/reference/README.md

 # `connect`

 - This function is supplied by the react-redux library.
 It needs to be imported.
-- `connect` can take 0, 1 or 2 arguments
+- `connect` takes an optional argument
-- The first argument is a function, typically referred to by a mapStateToProps variable
+- The optional argument is a function, typically referred to by a mapStateToProps variable
 - mapStateToProps takes 1 parameter.
 That parameter represents the state
 - The return value of mapStateToProps is an object.
 Each property of that object will become a prop in a component
 - `connect` is a function that returns a function.